OpenFodder/openfodder/README.md

 #### How to play

-Open Fodder supports four demos from the Amiga platform, and three retail releases (See below for supported versions).
+Open Fodder supports five demos from the Amiga platform, and three retail releases (See below for supported versions).

 ##### Hot Keys